facundososab/itinerarIA-Frontend/README.md

 VITE_API_URL = 'http://example:1000'
 ```
 By default, it will be set to http://localhost:3000.
+## Deployment
+The app is depoloyed on https://itinerar-ia-frontend.vercel.app/

 ## Usage
 How to run the application in a development environment: